openproblems-bio/openproblems/openproblems/tasks/multimodal_data_integration/README.md

 of integrating measurements of the same biological system but obtained using different technologies on different cells.

-Here the goal is to learn a latent space cells profiled by different technologies in different modalities are matched if they have the same state.
+Here the goal is to learn a latent space where cells profiled by different technologies in different modalities are matched if they have the same state.
 We use jointly profiled data as ground truth so that we can evaluate when the observations from the same cell acquired using different modalities are similar.
 A perfect result has each of the paired